-- can affect any vulnerable adult over the age of 18 years - can still be exploitation even if the activity appears consensual - can involve force and/or enticement-based methods of compliance and is often accompanied by violence or threats of violence - can be perpetrated by individuals or groups, males or females, and young people or adults - is typified by some form of power imbalance in favour of those perpetrating the exploitation.
+- can affect any child or young person (male or female) under the age of 18 years - can affect any vulnerable adult over the age of 18 years - can still be exploitation even if the activity appears consensual - can involve force and/or enticement-based methods of compliance and is often accompanied by violence or threats of violence - can be perpetrated by individuals or groups, males or females, and young people or adults - is typified by some form of power imbalance in favour of those perpetrating the exploitation.
 Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, cognitive ability, physical strength, status, and access to economic or other resources.